rushil-ambati/track-driver-ai/docs/docs.md

   - Lots of detail can be inferred from it, about texture and even distance
 - Colour data
   - Can infer information about the colour of a traffic light, or type of a speed sign
-  - This makes it the only sensor discussed here that allows to solve the task without any additional sensors
+  - This makes it the only sensor discussed here that allows solving the task without any additional sensors
 - Feasible to collect data at scale and learn from it
-  - Allows coverage of more edge cases and helps with generalisation of the system
+  - Allows coverage of more edge cases and helps with the generalisation of the system
 - Roads are designed for human eyes, and cameras are the closest sensor to our biological sense counterpart
 - They are relatively cheap and ubiquitous when compared to LIDAR and Radar
-- Does not have to rely on good mapping of regions
+- Does not have to rely on the quality of mapping of regions

 Disadvantages:

 - Inaccurate depth information
-  - How to perceive 3D world from 2D image?
+  - How to perceive/infer our 3D world from a 2D image?
   - Human vision is not very accurate at this either, so may not be particularly significant?
   - Can be segmented by depth using Machine Learning
 - Not accurate without a lot of data
-- Not explainable or consistent in all conditions, can be affected by
+- Not explainable or consistent in all conditions and can be affected by:
   - Harsh weather
   - Bad lighting

 #### Point Clouds and Maps

 Mapping can be used as an input to the planning systems.
-Today, differential GPS in combination with inertial measurement units (IMU) allows for localization at an accuracy of 5cm in good conditions, enabling the use of detailed lane-level road maps (HD maps) and providing redundancy for noisy vision-based localisation.
+Today, differential GPS in combination with inertial measurement units (IMU) allows for localisation at an accuracy of 5cm in good conditions, enabling the use of detailed lane-level road maps (HD maps) and providing redundancy for noisy vision-based localisation.

 LIDAR, which stands for Light Detection and Ranging, illuminates objects with lasers and then measuring the time of reflection with a sensor.
 By placing this on top of an autonomous vehicle, we can get a 3D point cloud view of all objects and how far they are from the ego vehicle.
-This produces a high resolution map of the surrounding environment.
+This produces a high-resolution map (consisting of a vast set of points in virtual 3D space, hence the name “point cloud”) of the surrounding environment.

-ADSs that incorporate LIDAR tend to take a very particular constrained set of roads, mapping them extensively and then using the most accurate sensors available, and currently that is widely considered to be LIDAR.
+ADSs that incorporate LIDAR tend to take a very particular constrained set of roads, mapping them extensively and then using the most accurate sensors available, and currently, that is widely considered to be LIDAR.
 Then this highly extensive and accurate data is used to localise the ego vehicle effectively and predict a trajectory from that.

 These are the systems that may be able to reach L4 autonomy in the current day and age.
 Examples of companies using this approach include Waymo and Cruise.